-The dietary guidelines for IBS have been published.
-It has taken considerable work to produce these guidelines over the last 2 years at least and I was very pleased to be part of the development process with some very experienced dietitians.
+I was very pleased to be part of the development process of the dietary guidelines for IBS that were published in 2016 with some very experienced dietitians.
 The paper on probiotics I was involved in was a really great way of learning about this subject area and also the complexities of developing probiotic products.
-The perhaps unsurprising result of the systematic review means that the evidence base for these products is not strong enough to allow us to advocate one probiotic product for IBS.
+The perhaps unsurprising result of the systematic review meant that the evidence base for these products was not strong enough to allow us to advocate one probiotic product for IBS.
 However the Ford (2014) review with meta analysis (a calculation used to show whether combining controlled treatment trials are effective) showed that overall probiotics are effective.
-Wow – conflicting!
+A more recent guideline publication in 2021 from the British Society of Gastroenterology, guidelines for IBS, also suggest that they can be tried, however the American Society of Gastroenterology do not recommend them.
+This is confusing for people.
+I do feel the UK position on the products is the correct one – if people wish to try them they can and it is perhaps better to choose one that has had some research.
+I am also aware that whilst the effectiveness of the products do vary, where they do work they offer a treatment option for people with IBS.

 The variety of formulation possibilities of a probiotic product means that it would be unusual for a new product to be the same as one that has been previously developed.
 Heterogeneity of these products is a big problem, imagine you are a manufacturer, you don’t necessarily want to go over old ground as the expense of development and research is high and you want to fund research to showcase your new product.
 Research in industry is about marketing and the product, you want to recoup your investment.